jtherrera1/EntityRelatedness/README.md

 ## Ontology Class

 At the data pre-processing layer, ERP builds an index (using Redis) over the DBpedia class hierarchy to help identify the immediate classes of an entity.
-We follow the approach published at [1].
+We follow the approach published in [1].
 The Onotlogy of DBpedia is available at [3].
 In a next version we available this data as a service.

 ## Processing Data